readium/readium-lcp-server/README.md

 * READIUM_FRONTEND_CONFIG for the frontend test server

 The three servers may share the same configuration file (if they are both executed on the same server) or they may have their own configuration file.
 In the first case, the htpasswd file and database may also be shared.
-In the latter case, the License Server will have a "lcp" section and a "lsd_notify_auth" section;
-the License Status Server will have a "lsd" section and a "lcp_update_auth" section.

 Here are details about all configuration properties:

 *License Server*

-"profile": value of the LCP profile; values are
+"profile": value of the LCP profile; values are:
 - "basic" (default value, as described in the Readium LCP specification, used for tests only);
 - "1.0" (i.e. the current production profile, managed by EDRLab).

-"lcp" section: parameters associated with the License sServer.
+"lcp" section: parameters associated with the License Server.
 - "host": the public server hostname, `hostname` by default
 - "port": the listening port, `8989` by default
 - "public_base_url": the public base URL, combination of the host and port values on http by default
-- "database": the URI formatted connection string to the database, `sqlite3://file:lcpserve.sqlite?cache=shared&mode=rwc` by default
+- "database": the URI formatted connection string to the database, `sqlite3://file:lcp.sqlite?cache=shared&mode=rwc` by default
 - "auth_file": mandatory; the authentication file (an .htpasswd).
 Passwords must be encrypted using MD5.

 A source example for creating a password file is http://www.htaccesstools.com/htpasswd-generator/.